AstroPay-Developers/astropay-sdk-java/README.md

         AstroPay.Sdk.registerCashoutV1ResultEventListener(this); // your class should implements CashoutV1ResultListener
         AstroPay.Sdk.setSandboxMode(true); //optional, default false

         User user = new User("exampleuser@example.com"); //This parameter is meant to be a unique identifier of the user on the merchant’s side.
-It is very important to send the correct ID on your side in order for Astropay to run several fraud and risk controls. user.setPhone("598XXXXXXXX"); // Either user_id or phone must be specified. user.setUserId("user_id"); // for “closed-loop”
+It is very important to send the correct ID on your side in order for AstroPay to run several fraud and risk controls. user.setPhone("598XXXXXXXX"); // Either user_id or phone must be specified. user.setUserId("user_id"); // for “closed-loop”